This article was updated on May 1st, 2023

 Additionally, occasional sneezing can also be due to over-excitement.
 If your dog is only sneezing when greeting you or when playing a game.
 Dogs often curl their lips while playing a fun game, which can cause harmless sneezing.
-This is probably the reason and it is usually not a cause for concerns unless your dog also shows other symptoms.
+This is probably the reason, and it is usually not a cause for concern unless your dog also shows other symptoms.

 Are Certain Dog Breeds More Prone to Sneezing Excessively?

 Brachycephalic (flat-faced dogs), are more prone to sneezing due to the anatomical compression of their nasal passages – this includes bulldogs, pugs, Pekingese, Boston terriers, and English bulldogs.